One Credit Internship

 - Complete all applicable forms prior to starting internship or a grade will not be awarded.

 - Provide employer grade form and see that it is returned upon completion of internship.

-If you meet these criteria, then below you will find the necessary packet for application.
-It is in Acrobat PDF format.
+If you meet these criteria, see below for necessary packet for application.
+It is in Acrobat pdf format.
 Please note that the three pages of the application constitute the complete application packet.
 Incomplete applications will not be considered.